top of page

 The crowds that have come out to Lowell have been enthusiastic and vocal in support of the Boston squad.
 Like every other sport, women’s hockey has its share of dedicated and knowledgeable fans.
 The turnout from local youth squads is impressive and bodes well for the future of the league.

 Fans visiting the Tsongas Center can expect a professional game day presentation.
-There is a video board hanging at center ice that is put to good use with hype videos, replays, and graphics.
+There is a video board hanging at center ice that is put to good use with hype videos, replays and graphics.
 It’s a solid board but seems a bit small when compared to those in similarly sized buildings.
-There’s a good sound system that fills the arena with music during play stoppages, and contests held throughout the game to keep fans engaged.
+There’s a good sound system which fills the arena with music during play stoppages, and contests held throughout the game to keep fans engaged.
 Judging by the noise created by the crowd, they don’t seem to need much help in this area.

 Neighborhood 3

-Fans 5
+Fans 4

 Access 4

 The Tsongas Center is located on the south bank of the Merrimack River a short distance from UMass Lowell’s baseball stadium, LeLacheur Park.
 Interstate 495 travels a few miles to the south of Lowell, meaning that to reach the Tsongas Center one has to drive through the city.
-Between the adjacent Ayotte Garage, several surface lots, and some on-street spaces, there is plenty of parking nearby.
+Between the adjacent Ayotte Garage, several surface lots and some on-street spaces, there is plenty of parking nearby.

 Fans will enter Tsongas Arena into a large indoor lobby, which houses ticket booths and a merchandise stand.
 A pair of staircases bring fans up to the concourse, which runs along the top of the seating bowl.
 The former 360-degree concourse is now blocked at one end by the Durkin Pavilion.
 It is not possible to completely circle the rink, nor can you view the rink from all points on the concourse due to the presence of luxury boxes lining one side of the venue.
 All seats at the Tsongas Center consist of plastic folding stadium seats and offer excellent views of the action.

-Return on Investment 4
+Return on Investment 3

 Concessions are similarly priced to other mid-sized arenas in the area.
 It is recommended that you take advantage of the combo meals offered at all the stands to save a few dollars.

-Extras 3
+Extras 4

 If you are a fan of local hockey, check out the displays of Lowell and UMass Lowell hockey located all around the arena.
 The lobby contains a tribute to Senator Paul Tsongas, who was instrumental in the building of the facility.

-If you visit Lowell on a day when the weather cooperates, do yourself a favor and take a walk behind the Tsongas Center and explore the Riverwalk.
+If you visit Lowell on a day where the weather cooperates, do yourself a favor and take a walk behind the Tsongas Center and explore the Riverwalk.
 A stroll along the river to view the rapids and the historic mill buildings is highly recommended.

 Final Thoughts